IsabellaTito/IsabellaTito/README.md

 My name is Isabella Tito.

-I hold a Bachelor's degree in Mathematics and I'm currently pursuing a degree in Computer Engineering at the Instituto Federal de Campina Grande.
+I hold a degree in Mathematics and I'm currently pursuing a degree in Computer Engineering at the Instituto Federal de Campina Grande.
 This is where I share the projects and activities I have been working on throughout my studies.

 Feel free to explore my repositories and follow my progress as I continue to grow as a developer and engineer.</p>